Foot arch stretcher: Users

 Foot arch stretchers are mainly used by ballet dancers (ballerinas) in order to aid the process of going "en pointe" or dancing on the tips of their toes.
 However, foot arch stretchers are also commonly used by all types of dancers (jazz dance, tap dance, modern dance, hip-hop dance, etc.) as well as gymnasts, cheerleaders, yoga practitioners, runners, swimmers, rowers, martial artists, ice skaters and other athletes looking for flexibility in the foot.

 History

-The commercial history of foot arch stretchers began around the turn of the 21st century.
+The first commercial production of foot arch stretchers was around the turn of the 21st century.
 However, there are accounts of foot arch stretcher designs dating before that time.

 Prior to the invention of foot arch stretchers, dancers found creative ways to stretch their feet: usually placing their feet under pianos or couches, or having a partner manually force the stretch.
 It wasn't until the early 2000s that a few crafty dancers put their minds to work and came up with a solution.
 Between 2000 and 2001 foot arch stretchers first emerged in both the United States of America (with the Arch Genie) and in Europe (with the Ballet Footstretch).
 Since the creation and introduction of these foot arch stretchers to the market, there have been many imitation foot stretchers flooding the market.